ValerioB88/ml-agents-visual-observations-docker-GPU/README.md

 * **Set up the xorg.config file**: follow these instructions: https://virtualgl.org/Documentation/HeadlessNV.
 Don't worry about the VirtualGL part, but follow the points 1, 2 and 3.

 To check that everything is setup correctly on the host machine, open two terminals.
-On one of them run `nvidia-smi -lms 100`, on the other run `export DISPLAY=:0 && glxgears -display: 0`. `glxgears` it's just a little OpenGL demo that you can easily use as a test.
+On one of them run `nvidia-smi -lms 100`, on the other run `export DISPLAY=:0 && glxgears -display :0`. `glxgears` it's just a little OpenGL demo that you can easily use as a test.
 You should see on the `nvidia` terminal the GPU crunching numbers to render the glxgear script (if you don't have glxgears, install it with `apt update && apt install mesa-utils`).
 You should get something like this:
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 455.38       Driver Version: 455.38       CUDA Version: 11.1     |